Russ Tedrake to unveil stealth AI startup at Robotics Summit

 That framing — more successful, more robust, fraction of the data — is exactly the promise the robotics world has been chasing since the deep learning revolution.
 And right now, the money believes it.

 Physical Intelligence, a San Francisco startup building what cofounder Sergey Levine calls a kind of ChatGPT for robots, raised 600 million in November 2025 at a 5.6 billion valuation in a round led by CapitalG, Googles independent growth fund, with participation from Jeff Bezos and Thrive Capital, according to Bloomberg.
-A TechCrunch profile describes the company as a WIRED report calls building what cofounder Sergey Levine describes as a kind of ChatGPT for robots.
 The company has raised over 1 billion total and employs roughly 80 people.
 Skild AI, another robotics software company, closed close to 1.4 billion in January 2026 at a valuation north of 14 billion in a round led by SoftBank with backing from NVentures (NVIDIAs investment arm), Macquarie Capital, and Bezos Expeditions.
 The field is not short of capital or ambition.

 What Tedrake brings that the others dont is a specific pedigree around manipulation and contact-rich environments — the stuff that makes robots hard.
 The DARPA Robotics Challenge was about getting robots to do useful things in disaster zones, which is a very different problem from making a chatbot summarize a paragraph.
 A professor who has thought hard about how to make dextrous manipulation actually work, and who spent years at one of the more serious industrial research labs in the world, is not the same as a team that trained a vision-language model on robot data.